Lesser Woodcreeper Xiphorhynchus fuscus

 Lesser Woodcreeper, Teresópolis, Rio de Janeiro, Brazil, November 2008 - click for larger image Brazil

-The Lesser Woodcreeper is distributed in eastern Brazil from Ceará to Rio Grande do Sul and adjacent areas of south-east Paraguay and north-east Argentina.
+The Lesser Woodcreeper is distributed in eastern Brazil from Bahia to Rio Grande do Sul and adjacent areas of south-east Paraguay and north-east Argentina.
+See the distribution map at Birdlife International.
 It is found in a variety of forest types.

-Lesser Woodcreeper, Camacan, Bahia, Brazil, November 2008 - click for larger image There are four subspecies three of which are shown here in sequence from south to north.
+Lesser Woodcreeper, Camacan, Bahia, Brazil, November 2008 - click for larger image There are three subspecies two of which are shown here in sequence from south to north.

 Photo 1, taken at Teresópolis, Rio de Janeiro, shows the nominate subspecies with its yellowish-buff supercilium and its unmarked creamy-white throat and an upper belly marked with elongated streaks.
 The nape is also streaked and this extends to the upper back.
 The bill is dark above and pinkish white below.